Application of blockchain for secure data transmission in distributed state estimation: Conclusion

 \section{Conclusion}

 Blockchain technology has attracted research and industrial communities' attention due to its diverse and novel characteristics.
 Needless to say that the future power grids, so-called smart grids, can benefit from these features in different industrial divisions.
-In this regard, we tried to point out blockchain application in smart grids' main sectors, the energy management system.
-State estimation plays a vital role in regulating system operator decisions such as the electricity market and load forecasting in energy system management.
+In this regard, we tried to point out blockchain application in smart grids' main sector, i.e. the state estimator.
+State estimation plays a vital role in regulating system operator decisions such as contingency analysis, electricity market and load forecasting in energy system management.

 In this work, we have proposed a combination of distributed state estimation and a blockchain designed communication platform for secure data transmission and increasing the system's reliability.
 Application of the smart contract concept would lead to improving the security of the overall system.
 Moreover, the robustness of the method against the data transmission latency has been analysed.